SummaryRead the full fact sheet

 Contraceptive limitations for DES daughters

-DES daughters need to take their exposure to DES into account when they decide on a method of contraception.
-You should discuss your options with a doctor who understands that you are a DES daughter.
+If you are a DES daughter you will need to take your exposure to DES into account when you decide on a method of contraception.
+Discuss your options with a doctor who understands that you are a DES daughter.

-- Intrauterine devices (IUDs) – some DES daughters have changes in the shape of their uterus.
-These women should avoid using an IUD.
+- intrauterine devices (IUDs) – if you have changes in the shape of your uterus you will need to avoid using an IUD.